berur4/week-1-code-challange/README.md

 This JavaScript program, `checkSpeed`, helps monitor and evaluate driver speed compliance.
 Based on a given speed, it calculates demerit points and provides feedback according to specific speed thresholds.
 This tool is useful for tracking whether a driver is within the speed limit, accruing points, or eligible for license suspension.

+Challenge 3
+Kenya Net Salary Calculator
+This program calculates an individual’s net salary in Kenya by taking inputs for basic salary and benefits.
+It computes the necessary deductions—PAYE, NHIF, and NSSF—according to Kenyan tax regulations, then calculates the net salary by subtracting these deductions from the gross salary.

+Key Calculations
+Gross Salary
+PAYE (Income Tax)
+NHIF Deduction
+NSSF Deduction
+Total Deductions
+Net Salary
+Usage
+The function calculateNetSalary takes:

+basicSalary: Monthly base income
+benefits: Additional benefits